Stopping Wrongful Convictions Before They Happen

 - Reformed eyewitness identification procedures to reduce the rate of misidentification in states including New Jersey, Ohio and North Carolina and in major cities including Boston, Minneapolis, Dallas and others.

-- Enabled prisoners with claims of innocence to apply for post-conviction DNA testing in 48 states (every state but Massachusetts and Oklahoma).
+- Enabled prisoners with claims of innocence to apply for post-conviction DNA testing in all 50 states.

 - Created Innocence Commissions in more than ten states, including California, Texas, Illinois and New York, and passed legislation for a federal innocence commission in the U.S. House of Representatives.